julyjj2742-create/AIPortafolio-Jaret-Sanchez/README.md

-# Main overview of the portafolio
+# Main overview of the portfolio